 18. Set Wifi Sleep Policy

 Another hidden feature is the Wi-Fi sleep policy in the advanced Wi-Fi settings.
 In a normal situation, when the screen turns off the phone switches over to cellular data.
-And when this happens, the battery life also takes a hit (as Wi-Fi consumes less juice than cellular data).
+And when this happens, the phone battery life also takes a hit (as Wi-Fi consumes less juice than cellular data).

 In such situations, the Wi-Fi sleep policy should be set to Never, so that the change-over never happens (even when the phone is idle).